 To Plead Guilty Or Not Guilty: Things You Should Know

-Your lawyer can request the evidence from the police and ultimately make an assessment about the strength of the prosecution case against you.
-However you may already have a fair indication about the strength of the prosecution case, even before the evidentiary materials are disclosed to your lawyer.
+Your lawyer can request the evidence from the police and ultimately make an assessment about the strength of the prosecution's case against you.
+However, you may already have a fair indication about the strength of the prosecution's case, even before the evidentiary materials are disclosed to your lawyer.

 Discount For A Plea of Guilty

-The law recognises that a plea of guilty benefits the community because it avoids lengthy proceedings and lightens the workload of the courts and of the criminal justice system.
-Consequently an offender who pleads guilty to a charge is afforded a discount on the sentence which would otherwise have been imposed following a finding of guilt after a trial.
+The law recognises that a plea of guilty benefits the community because it avoids lengthy proceedings and lightens the workload of the courts and the criminal justice system.
+Consequently, an offender who pleads guilty to a charge is afforded a discount on the sentence that would otherwise have been imposed following a finding of guilt after a trial.

 The principle of a discount on a sentence for an early plea is found in section 9AA of the Sentencing Act.
 That section reads as follows: